adcura/hypervoxel/README.md

 https://openwrt.org/toh/zbt/we-826

-Here is script for that video in case you're unable to listed at 300 words per minute :)
+Here is script for that video in case you're unable to listen at 300 words per minute :)

 The Hypervoxel team have put together a suite of tools for data visualization and real-time communication for use during emergencies!
 We found open source tools that work across platforms, without installing apps, and can survive network outages!
 Don’t drink the app-driven cool-aid, go offline, get it done in a web browser, everyone’s got one!